 Environmental Engineering and Science Laboratory

-Major equipment includes: infrared, visible, and ultraviolet spectrophotometers; a Beckman LS6500 liquid scintillation counter; a HIAC/Royco Model 9703 liquid particle counter; a Perkin Elmer atomic absorption spectrophotometer (AAnalyst 300 with autosampler/autodilution); a Sorvall RC5 refrigerated ultracentrifuge; three 2 L B.Braun Biostat i fermentors, a 3 L Applikon fermentor; a 3 L New Brunswick Bioflo 3000 fermentor; apparatus for gel electrophoresis; a 400 Watt sonicator for cell fractionation; carbon, hydrogen, nitrogen, and oxygen analyzers for solid materials; four shaker table facilities; Zeiss UEM research microscope with phase contrast, DIC, and epifluorescence capabilities; a Dohrmann DC-80 TOC Analyzer; six gas chromatographs with ECD (2), FID (2), AFID, and TC detectors; two gas chromatographs with mass selective detectors (GC/MSD) (Varian Saturn 2000 and Agilent Technologies 5973); a Water HPLC system, two Dionex ion chromatographs (2001i and QIC); Milestone DMA direct mercury analyzer, four temperature controlled rooms; a PCR thermocycler and associated equipment including a hybridization oven; and a Kodak image analysis systems.
+Major equipment includes: infrared, visible, and ultraviolet spectrophotometers; chemical fume hoods; a suite of environmental field sensors; a HIAC/Royco Model 9703 liquid particle counter; a Perkin Elmer atomic absorption spectrophotometer (AAnalyst 300 with autosampler/autodilution); a Thermo Scientific refrigerated Legend XFR centrifuge; a Beckman Coulter XPN 100 refrigerated ultracentrifuge; an Eppendorf Vacufuge; three 2 L B.Braun Biostat i fermentors, a 3 L Applikon fermentor; a 3 L New Brunswick Bioflo 3000 fermentor; apparatus for gel electrophoresis; a 400 Watt sonicator for cell fractionation; carbon, hydrogen, nitrogen, and oxygen analyzers for solid materials; four shaker table facilities; Zeiss UEM research microscope with phase contrast, DIC, and epifluorescence capabilities; a Dohrmann DC-80 TOC Analyzer; six gas chromatographs with ECD (2), FID (2), AFID, and TC detectors; two gas chromatographs with mass selective detectors (GC/MSD) (Varian Saturn 2000 and Agilent Technologies 5973); Dionex ICS 2000 ion chromatographs with autosampler; Coy anaerobic chambers; Milestone DMA direct mercury analyzer, four temperature controlled rooms; a PCR thermocycler and associated equipment including a hybridization oven; and a Kodak image analysis systems.

 To learn more about our environmental resources please explore these links: